-- (1) Subject to subregulation (2), the burial of any deceased person whose death is attributed to COVID-19 must be carried out by the State according to the procedures for a safe burial specified in this regulation and the directives. - (2) The burial of any deceased person whose death is attributed to COVID-19 may also be handled by an undertaker who has been accredited by the Executive Director of the Ministry (which undertaker is referred to in this regulation as "an accredited undertaker") if, in the opinion of the Executive Director - - (a) the undertaker has received such training which the Executive Director considers necessary; - (b) the undertaker has the technical knowledge to perform such burials with all necessary safety precautions, and any reference in this regulation to an authorised person, when such reference relates to an action relating to a funeral or cremation, is construed to refer to a staff member of the accredited undertaker who has the requisite knowledge to perform all tasks in a manner that will ensure the safety of the public, staff members of the undertaker and persons who attend the funeral in question and the provisions of this regulation apply with the necessary changes to such a funeral: Provided that all costs payable in respect of such a funeral must be paid by the family of the deceased.
+- (1) Subject to subregulation (2), the burial of any deceased person whose death is attributed to COVID-19 must be carried out by the State according to the procedures for a safe burial specified in this regulation and the directives. - (2) The burial of any deceased person whose death is attributed to COVID-19 may also be handled by an undertaker who has been accredited by the Executive Director of the Ministry (which undertaker is referred to in this regulation as "an accredited undertaker") if, in the opinion of the Executive Director - - (a) the undertaker has received such training which the Executive Director considers necessary; and - (b) the undertaker has the technical knowledge to perform such burials with all necessary safety precautions, and any reference in this regulation to an authorised person, when such reference relates to an action relating to a funeral or cremation, is construed to refer to a staff member of the accredited undertaker who has the requisite knowledge to perform all tasks in a manner that will ensure the safety of the public, staff members of the undertaker and persons who attend the funeral in question and the provisions of this regulation apply with the necessary changes to such a funeral: Provided that all costs payable in respect of such a funeral must be paid by the family of the deceased.

-- (3) Where a person has died from COVID-19 the following provisions apply: - only an authorised person must be allowed to have custody and control of the deceased person's body; - (b) the burial of the deceased person must take place within seven days of the death or, where impractical, within such reasonable time as determined by an authorised officer; - (c) the State is only responsible for providing a body bag, but family members of the deceased person or other persons may provide the coffin in which the deceased may be buried within the stipulated time; - (d) human remains of the deceased person may only be handled by authorised persons; - the family must, in compliance with these regulations, allow authorised persons to conduct contact tracing and COVID-19 control measures; - (f) family members of the deceased person may choose to have the body cremated at own cost and responsibility, in which case they must as soon as possible but within the period referred to in paragraph (b) - - (i) notify an authorised person of the decision; and - (ii) cause the deceased's body to be cremated; - (g) the body of the deceased person must be buried at the nearest burial site within the local authority area, as defined in section 1 of the Local Authorities Act, 1992 (Act No. 23 of 1992), where the person died or the place where the confirmation of COVID-19 as the cause of death was made; - a post-mortem examination may not be performed on the body of the deceased person, except as provided for in section 21 of the Act; - (i) posthumous re-swabbing of Covid-19 test on the body of a deceased person is prohibited; - (j) the burial of the deceased person may be carried out only after the family members of the deceased person have been consulted in relation to the burial site; - (k) family members of the deceased person are allowed to view the deceased person, provided that only two family members view the deceased at a time for two minutes through a glass window; - (l) a total of 100 mourners are allowed at the burial and at all memorial services or similar gatherings held in connection with the death of the deceased person and of these - - (i) close family members are allowed at a distance of not less than three metres from the grave; and - (ii) other mourners are allowed at a distance of not less than 10 metres from the grave:
+- (3) Where a person has died from COVID-19 the following provisions apply: - only an authorised person must be allowed to have custody and control of the deceased person's body; - (b) the burial of the deceased person must take place within seven days of the death or, where impractical, within such reasonable time as determined by an authorised officer; - (c) the State is only responsible for providing a body bag, but family members of the deceased person or other persons may provide the coffin in which the deceased may be buried within the stipulated time; - (d) human remains of the deceased person may only be handled by authorised persons; - (e) the family must, in compliance with these regulations, allow authorised persons to conduct contact tracing and COVID-19 control measures;

+- (f) family members of the deceased person may opt to have the body cremated at own cost and responsibility, in which case they must as soon as possible but within the period referred to in paragraph (b) - - (i) notify an authorised person of the decision; and - (ii) cause the deceased's body to be cremated; - (g) the body of the deceased person must be buried at the nearest burial site within the local authority area, as defined in section 1 of the Local Authorities Act, 1992 (Act No. 23 of 1992), where the person died or the place where the confirmation of COVID-19 as the cause of death was made; - a post-mortem examination may not be performed on the body of the deceased person, except as provided for in section 21 of the Act; - posthumous re-swabbing of Covid-19 test may not be performed on the body of a deceased person, except where the re-swabbing is permitted by an authorised person;